aurora-dot/KR-Checkers/README.md

     - [x] The interface properly updates the display after completed moves (User and AI moves)
     - [x] Fully interactive GUI that uses graphics (You are permitted to use tools that make it easier to construct a GUI by generating the necessary code, such as layout managers provided with Java IDEs like Eclipse or NetBeans)
     - [x] Mouse interaction focus, e.g., click to select & click to place, or drag & drop (better)
-    - [nn] GUI pauses appropriately to show the intermediate steps of any multi-leg moves
+    - [ ] GUI pauses appropriately to show the intermediate steps of any multi-leg moves
     - [x] Dedicated display of the rules (e.g., a corresponding button opening a pop-up window)